 I’m glad the Keap CRM Setup has been lowered to make it more affordable for small business owners.

 Back in the day, i.e. 2008 when I joined, it was $5,000, and despite that hefty fee it's probably the best investment I ever made.

 Then it went to $1,999, $1,499, $999, and now it's as low as $299, depending on how much setup and support you need to get started.

-That setup fee gets you a dedicated person (like me) to help you get started with up to 4 hours (5 to 10 hours if you order Keap CRM through me) of private assistance.
+That setup fee gets you a dedicated person (like me) to help you get started several private calls (four to five calls if you order Keap CRM through me) of private assistance.
 Try getting that from some of the other guys.

 Did Infusionsoft sell a little more than they could handle back in 2007-2009?
 Probably.
 (How many small businesses [or former small businesses] wished they had that problem?)

 Did it cause some pain for some users?
 Obviously.